Multivariate Trend Filtering for Lattice Data

 Note that this reduces to the Laplacian eigenmaps estimator (here the Laplacian is that of the grid graph) when $k=0$.

 \begin{theorem} The minimax linear risk over the KTV class in \eqref{eq:ktv_class} satisfies, for any sequence \smash{$C_n \leq \sqrt{n}$},

-This is achieved in rate by the projection estimator in \eqref{eq:eigenmaps}, by setting $Q = [\tau]^d$ for \smash{$\tau^d \asymp (C_n n^{s-1/2})^{1/s}$}, in the case $s > 1/2$.
+This is achieved in rate by the projection estimator in \eqref{eq:eigenmaps}, where we set $Q = [\tau]^d$ for \smash{$\tau^d \asymp (C_n n^{s-1/2})^{1/s}$}, in the case $s > 1/2$.
 When $s < 1/2$, the simple polynomial projection estimator, which projects onto all multivariate polynomials of max degree $k$ (equivalently, the estimator in \eqref{eq:eigenmaps} with $Q = [k+1]^d$), achieves the rate in \eqref{eq:ktv_lower_bd_linear}.
 When $s=1/2$, either estimator achieves the rate in \eqref{eq:ktv_lower_bd_linear} up to a log factor.
 Lastly, if \smash{$C_n^2 = O(n^\alpha)$} for $\alpha < 1$, and still $s=1/2$, then either estimator achieves the rate in \eqref{eq:ktv_lower_bd_linear} without the additional log factor. \end{theorem}